guirem/plugin-googlecast/docs/fr_FR/index.md

 ```
 - app : name of application (web/backdrop/youtube/media)
 - cmd : name of command (dépend of application)
-    * tts : text to speach, use value to pass text
+    * tts : text to speech, use value to pass text
     * refresh
     * reboot
     * volume_up